Dogs metabolize foods differently from humans. That’s why it’s good to know which foods are safe for your Boston.

 It depends on the food.
 There are many human foods that are perfectly safe and even healthy for dogs to eat as an occasional treat.

 Here is a list of 10 human foods to share with your Boston Terrier:

 - Pumpkin (Pumpkin seeds – SUPERFOOD).

 - Fish like sardines and salmon.

 - Coconut oil (MCT – SUPERFOOD).

 Dogs not only can eat these foods, but they also can benefit from their nutrients and healthy properties (source).

 P.S.
-For healthy and safe food alternatives, check out our 10 Toxic Human Foods for Dogs list.
+Get familiar with harmful foods at 10 Toxic Human Foods for Dogs list.

 There are three types of berries that dogs can eat: